Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Model Inversion Strategies for VLMs

 \section{Model Inversion Strategies for VLMs}

-Given a VLM $M$ trained on broad data and fine-tuned with a private VQA dataset $\mathcal{D}_{priv} = \{(t,\bx,y)\}$.
-Performing MI attacks directly in the image space is computationally expensive and often ineffective \cite{zhang2020secret}.
-To reduce the search space of $x^*$, we follow conventional MI approaches for DNNs by leveraging a generative model $G$ trained on an auxiliary public dataset $\mathcal{D}_{pub}$ \cite{zhang2020secret,chen2021knowledge,nguyen2023re,yuan2023pseudo,struppek2022plug,qiu2024closer}.
+We consider a VLM $M$ trained on a private VQA dataset $\mathcal{D}_{priv} = \{(t,\bx,y)\}$.
+Performing MI attacks directly in the image space is computationally expensive and often ineffective \citep{zhang2020secret}.
+To reduce the search space of $x^*$, we follow conventional MI approaches for DNNs by leveraging a generative model $G$ trained on an auxiliary public dataset $\mathcal{D}_{pub}$ \citep{zhang2020secret,chen2021knowledge,struppek2022plug,nguyen2023re,qiu2024closer}.
 This allows us to shift the optimization from the high-dimensional image space to the lower-dimensional latent space of $G$, i.e., $x = G(w)$, where $w$ is the intermediate latent vector.

-In contrast to conventional MI attacks targeting classification models-where the objective is to reconstruct an input image $x$ that yields a specific class label -\textit{VLMs generate token sequences, and the target output also represented as a sequence of tokens}.
+In contrast to conventional MI attacks targeting classification models, where the objective is to reconstruct an input image $x$ that yields a specific class label, \textit{VLMs generate token sequences, and the target output also represented as a sequence of tokens}.
 This requires a reformulation of the MI objective to account for token generation.
-Our goal is to reconstruct a representative image $\bx^* = G(w^*)$ by optimizing the latent vector $w$ such that the generated image captures the semantic content of the private training image $\bx$ that associates with description $y$.

-In this section, we introduce four inversion strategies tailored for VLMs.
-The first two (TMI and TMI-C) are token-based approaches that leverage token-level gradients to optimize the reconstructed images.
-In contrast, the remaining two are sequence-based methods (SMI and SMI-AW) that aggregate gradients over the entire output sequence, providing a global perspective for inversion.
+In this section, we introduce new token-based and sequence-based MI methods.
+In Sec.~\ref{sec:SMI-AW}, we further propose a novel MI with dynamic weighting to account for varying informativeness of different tokens' gradients during inversion.